The Missing Piece

 If A only explains one side, it's incomplete.

-David: "Sustained leadership impact at the level I've been promoted to"
+David: "Sustainable leadership impact at the level I've been promoted to"

 - Does a team that runs without me (B) serve this?
 Yes — leaders at this level have impact through what their function delivers, not what they personally finish.